BDC Hamburger Icon

 Engagement

-As the name suggests, engagement emails aim to keep your contacts engaged.
-For example, you can use engagement emails to persuade prospects who have yet to make a purchase to do so or to reengage people who previously purchased from your company.
-In the following example, LaToya Russell, founder of Quitting Corporate entices prospects to move further along in the sales process by providing valuable information in the form of a free minicourse:
+In this example, LaToya Russell, founder of Quitting Corporate, entices prospects to move further along in the sales process by providing valuable information in the form of a free minicourse:

 Quitting Corporate letter example

-Source: Quitting Corporate
+Source: Quitting Corporate.

-“The goal is to get them to purchase,” Russell said.
+“The goal is to get them to purchase,” Russell explained.
 “In the online space, many individuals are often skeptical to purchase from brands that are not widely known, because of scams.
 Communicating early helps individuals realize that you are a real business, and this minimizes support emails and refund requests.
 You also want to give some encouragement.
 Let them know it was a wise decision (because sometimes, spending money is hard).”

-Ted's Vintage Art letter
+Ted's Vintage Maps letter

-Source: Ted’s Vintage Art
+Source: Ted’s Vintage Art.

 Cart abandonment